ucfopen/Materia-Docs/_v11_developers/lti-integrations.md

 ---
 # LTI Integrations

-Materia can be embedded into other systems that support [the LTI standard](http://www.imsglobal.org/toolsinteroperability2.cfm) for regular or graded external tools.
+Materia can be embedded into other systems that support [the LTI standard](https://www.1edtech.org/standards/lti) for regular or graded external tools.
 This standard allows Materia to securely authenticate users and pass scores back to the external system.

+In Materia v10 and below, the LTI integration was authored to the [version 1.1 specification](https://www.imsglobal.org/specs/ltiv1p1).
+With Materia v11, the LTI integration has been re-authored from the ground up for the [version 1.3 specification](https://www.imsglobal.org/spec/lti/v1p3/).
+Key differences between 1.1 and 1.3 include:

+* More robust, secure authentication via OAuth 2 instead of the shared secret authentication model of OAuth 1.
+* A broader feature set that includes various gradebook and class roster integrations.

+Note that if you're coming from an earlier version of Materia, the LTI 1.3 integration must be installed as a new, separate tool instance in your LMS.
+We go into this in detail in the [Canvas LTI Setup](../admin/canvas-lti-setup.html) page.

 ## LTI Roles

-There are many [roles in the LTI standard](http://www.imsglobal.org/LTI/v1p1/ltiIMGv1p1.html#_Toc319560486).
+There are many [roles in the LTI standard](https://www.imsglobal.org/spec/lti/v1p3/#role-vocabularies).
 They are far too granular for Materia's purposes, so we group the roles together into two capabilities: Instructor and Student.
 Instructors are given control of which widget the resource links to, while students are simply logged in and shown the chosen widget.
+Note that LTI 1.3 provides both institutional and course-level role information: we go into role provisioning in more detail on the [User Accounts](../admin/user-accounts.html) page.

 ### Instructor Role

 Instructors are able to create widgets and link to them from a given resource in the LMS.
-"Resource" in this case refers to an assignment or content module.
+"Resource" in this case refers to an assignment or module item.

-> This role is used when Materia receives one of these LTI roles: `Administrator`, `Instructor` or `ContentDeveloper`.

 ### Student Role

 A student's role is so streamlined that they will probably not realize they are using an external application.
-The LTI consumer will send along the user's information and resource id, which are used to log them in and locate the desired widget.
+The LMS will send along a payload containing information about the user and resource item, which are used to log them in and locate the desired widget.
 Typically the student will just see the working widget embedded in the page.

-> This role is used when Materia receives one of these LTI roles: `Learner` or `Student`.

 ## Selecting a Widget as an Instructor

 {% include figure.html
+	no_thumb="true"
 	url="lti-select.png"
 	alt="Selecting a widget from within another system via a LTI integration."
 %}